Jetty Web Session Replication

 Jetty is a pure Java-based HTTP (Web) server and Java Servlet container.
 While web servers are usually associated with serving documents to people, Jetty is often used for machine-to-machine communications, usually within larger software frameworks.
 Jetty is developed as a free and open source project as part of the Eclipse Foundation.
 Jetty supports the latest Java Servlet API (with JSP support) as well as protocols SPDY and WebSocket.

-You can use Jetty Web Session Replication with Hazelcast Enterprise version 3.0 or higher.
-Jetty Web Session Replication with Hazelcast Enterprise is a container specific module that enables you to perform session replication for JEE Web Applications without making changes to your applications.
-Jetty Session Replication in Hazelcast Enterprise is a Hazelcast Module where the state of each created HttpSessionObject is kept in the Hazelcast Distributed Map.
+You can use Jetty Web Session Replication with Hazelcast IMDG version 3.0 or higher.
+Jetty Web Session Replication with Hazelcast IMDG is a container specific module that enables you to perform session replication for JEE Web Applications without making changes to your applications.
+Jetty Session Replication in Hazelcast IMDG is a Hazelcast Module where the state of each created HttpSessionObject is kept in the Hazelcast Distributed Map.

 No Lost User Sessions